kubevirt/kubevirt.github.io/labs/kubernetes/lab1.md

 # Use KubeVirt

+- You can experiment with this lab online at [Killercoda](https://killercoda.com/kubevirt/scenario/kubevirt-101)

 ### Create a Virtual Machine

 Download the VM manifest and explore it.
 Note it uses a [container disk](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk) and as such doesn't persist data.
 Such container disks currently exist for alpine, cirros and fedora.